telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

   delay(2000);
 }
 ```
-Great, now you should be able to see something like that.
+Great, you should be able to see something like that.

 ![pic](pictures/Arduino/Arduino_IDE_code.png)

-Now, We are gonna run the last test.
-Compile and upload your code to the board.
+Let's do the last test.
+Compile and upload your code on the board.
 But you're lucky, the IDE will do  this for you.
 If an error occurs, It will appear at the console below

 To do this press the **Upload** button that you will find below the menu.